cobrasec/ELK-Project/README.md

 How do I specify which machine to install the ELK server on versus which to install Filebeat on?

-In /etc/ansible/hosts you tell it where you want eachto be installed ElkServers or FileBeat
+In /etc/ansible/hosts you tell it where you want it to be installed, ElkServers or FileBeat.

 Which URL do you navigate to in order to check that the ELK server is running?